Limited spots! Students accepted on a rolling basis each month | Summer Internships Available

 Can soft skills really impact college admissions decisions?

 Yes.
-Admissions officers consistently value soft skills for students because they predict success beyond the classroom.
+Admissions officers consistently value soft skills because they predict success beyond the classroom.

 How can teens improve communication skills before applying to college?

 Practice writing, speaking, and reflecting regularly.
-Feedback from teachers and mentors is especially helpful for building communication skills teens need.
+Feedback from teachers and mentors is especially helpful.

 Do colleges expect these skills to be perfect?